‘Teen Mom 2’ Star Leah Messer Claps Back On Social Media: ‘They’re Going To Edit How They Want’

 The cast of Teen Mom 2 is used to people slamming them on social media for various things from the show.
-On Monday, however, Leah Messer clapped back at fans on social media who said the mom of three shouldn’t be on her phone while in her car.
+On Monday, however, Leah Messer clapped back at fans on social media who said the mom-of-three shouldn’t be on her phone while in her car.
 Leah explained that things are “edited” a certain way to get the kind of reaction she was getting on her Twitter account.

-Of course, although Teen Mom 2 shows the lives of the girls, it is still reality television show.
+Of course, although Teen Mom 2 shows the lives of the girls, it is still a reality television show.
 Anyone who watches reality television knows that it is all about drama.

 For Leah, it appears she knew that her segment on Monday nights new episode was going to be full of drama.
 Before the show started, she shared a photo of her daughter Addie to Instagram and captioned it, “Silencing all the haters with Adalynns current mood.”